-  As a research student at Ulster, you will have two main sources of support: Firstly, your Supervisors, Postgraduate Tutor and Research Director in your chosen area of study will provide subject expertise, specialist facilities and training and day-to-day guidance on your research.
+As a PhD Researcher at Ulster, you will have two main sources of support: Firstly, your Supervisors, Postgraduate Tutor and Research Director in your chosen area of study will provide subject expertise, specialist facilities and training and day-to-day guidance on your research.
 You will also belong to our Doctoral College and be supported by the Doctoral College Manager and their teams of administrators, your Campus-based Heads of Doctoral College and the Dean of Postgraduate Research.

 The Doctoral College will support you through

 - monitoring of your progress